SK-143381/SK-143381/README.md

 # Hi!
 I'm Sanchita Kamath 👋

-I'm a Graduate Research Assistant at the (x)ability Design Lab dedicated to creating inclusive technologies through research at the intersection of Human-Computer Interaction, Cognitive Science, and Data Visualization.
+I'm a Doctoral Candidate and Graduate Research Assistant at the (x)ability Design Lab dedicated to creating inclusive technologies through research at the intersection of Human-Computer Interaction, Cognitive Science, and Data Visualization.

 I am actively seeking UX research, Multimodal XAI and Data Visualization internships for Summer of 2026.